webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Demon.md

 ---
 aliases:
 - Demon
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/5
 - Creature/Armor/0
 - Creature/Health/25
-title: Demon
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Demon
 Demons are formless spirits of the dead tortured in nether realms until all that was good or caring in them was burned away, forging a being of spite and hate.
 A demon remembers only fragments of its former life-every good memory is cauterized, and every slight, misfortune, snub, and pain is amplified, motivating the creature to tempt others into the same state.